keloth-shailaja-mca/Protfolio_website-with-CSS-and-HTML/README.md

+Build a Personal Portfolio Webpage
+Objective: Build an app that is functionally similar to https://personal-portfolio.freecodecamp.rocks.
+Do not copy this demo project.

 Your portfolio should have a welcome section with an id of welcome-section The welcome section should have an h1 element that contains text Your portfolio should have a projects section with an id of projects